dashed-slug/wallets/docs/troubleshooting.md

 While a deposit has less confirmations than those required, the plugin will recheck the transaction and will update the status to `done` once the required confirmations are reached.

 `pending` transactions are not counted towards the user balance, while `done` transactions do.

+## I am unable to setup the transaction notification mechanism on a Bitcoin-like full node wallet.
+How can I ensure that transactions are eventually scraped from the wallet and appear in the plugin?

+This is not optimal.
+The notification mechanism ensures that transactions appear almost immediately in the plugin.

+Scraping runs on cron, and one block is checked on every run.

+Go to the wallet editing screen: _Wallets_ &rarr; _(your wallet)_ &rarr; _Edit_ &rarr; _DSWallets\Bitcoin_Core_Like_Adapter_ &rarr; _Scraping wallet for transactions_.

+Here you can set a block height to start scanning from.
+Enter a block height and click _Re-scrape_.

+On each cron run, one active wallet adapter performs its periodic tasks.
+The wallet adapters are rotated so that on each cron run, one active wallet adapter runs.

+When the adapter runs, it will check one block for transactions.
+If there are any unknown transactions that hae outputs to a user deposit address, the deposit transactions are created.

+It will also check for the latest transactions using the `listtransactions` RPC command.
+This will retrieve the latest transactions and if they are deposits, these will also be created.

+This mechanism is provided as a fail-safe.
+The best way to ensure that all deposits are processed is to setup the wallet notification mechanism using curl in the wallet's `.conf` file.

 ## Withdrawal transactions do not get processed by a full-node wallet.